 Although Loucks was not personally indicted in the case, student groups including the Yale College Council and the newly formed Students for Business Ethics have called for him to resign on ethical grounds.

-"Ethically, Loucks' presence implies that Yale condones violations of, and blatant disregard for, the law--and it damages the credibility and public image of Yale," said Yale student Ben Gordon, coordinator of the Students for Business Ethics.
+"Ethically, Loucks' presence implies that Yale condones violations of, and blatant disregard for, the law--and it damages the credibility and public image of Yale," said Yale student Ben Gordon, coordinator of

 "We live in an age of increasing concern for business ethics.
 [Loucks] assigned his chief counsel to do all these illegal things," said Dershowitz.
 "Clearly, the blame seems to lie with the man in charge."